ZenonSeth/respec/doc/api.md

   -- Basically all element IDs in a Form must be unique, even if inside scroll containers

   externalScrollbar = "name_of_scrollbar",
   -- Optional.
-Only specify if you want to make your own scrollbar.
+Only specify if you want to make your own scrollbar - recommended not to.
-  -- If absent, the ScrollContainer will automatically create its own Scrollbar -- If absent, the built-in Scrollbar will be named "[id_of_scroll_container]_scrollbar"
+  -- If absent, the ScrollContainer will automatically create its own Scrollbar, -- and resize it correctly - this works on all formspec versions that support scroll_container.
+  -- The built-in Scrollbar will be named "[id_of_scroll_container]_scrollbar"

   scrollbarSize = 0.2,
   -- Optional.
 If absent, 0.2 is default value